Crystal Kamm

 YA, or Young Adult, literature targets adolescents and young adults, typically aged 14 to 18, but has a wide appeal for readers of all ages.
 YA books often focus on the challenges and triumphs of young characters as they navigate the complexities of growing up, such as friendship, relationships, identity, and self-discovery.

-The genre can encompass a wide range of themes and subjects that make it perfect for genre-blending, including romance, science fiction, fantasy, contemporary realistic fiction, and more.
-YA literature is distinct from children’s literature and adult literature, and may address issues and themes that are more mature or thought-provoking than those found in books for younger readers, but tend to shy away from more overt and graphic representations of adult themes.
+While strictly not a genre (it’s just an age category), it is often marketed as one.
+It has become synonymous with certain styles of writing and can encompass a wide range of themes and subjects that make it perfect for genre-blending, including romance, science fiction, fantasy, contemporary realistic fiction, and more.
+YA literature is distinct from children’s literature and adult literature and may address issues and themes that are more mature or thought-provoking than those found in books for younger readers but tend to shy away from more overt and graphic representations of adult themes.

 Horror